OVERVIEW

 DAY 7

-Walk to Herrarias de Valcarce
+Walk to Las Herrarias de Valcarce

-Today walk to the farming hamlet of Herrerias de Valcarce, the penultimate stop in Castilla y Leon before crossing into Galicia.
+Today walk to the farming hamlet of Las Herrerias de Valcarce, the penultimate stop in Castilla Y Leon before crossing into Galicia.
 The familiar scallop shell markers guide you on your way across rolling farmland and deep into a lush valley, as you follow the Valcarce River.
 There are some steep climbs today so we would suggest leaving in good time to allow plenty of time to take the day at a steady pace.
 This is one of the most challenging days.

 Walk: 18km